Adding Relatives to an Existing Auto Insurance Policy

 - Another factor is if a relative has had tickets or moving violations within the last few years.

 Minor misdemeanors, such as parking offenses, do not make a huge difference.
 However, serious violations, like multiple DUIs, would very likely increase your rate because you would be adding someone who is in a high-risk category.
-If you have a relative in a high-risk category, then you might want to consider excluding this relative from your coverage.

 However, excluding a driver is not as easy as it sounds and may require that the person in the household being excluded has his own insurance and car.

 For example, in Pennsylvania, you can exclude a family member but that person has to prove that she or he has insurance with another company or is a part of the Commonwealth’s Assigned Risk Plan.
-Again, your state may have differing requirements.
-For more information on comparative state pricing for online car insurance you should enter your ZIP code now.

 Free Car Insurance Comparison